RC Glow Fuel Guide: Understanding Nitro Fuel Blends & Ingredients

 Whilst rc fuel does have a long shelf-life, it can go off.

 One of the biggest dangers is moisture contamination.
-Methanol can easily absorb moisture molecules from the atmosphere, and if they do get into the fuel then it's pretty much wrecked.
+Methanol is hygroscopic, meaning it easily absorbs moisture molecules from the atmosphere, and if water does get into the fuel then it's pretty much wrecked.

 A tell-tale sign will be small droplets of condensation on the inside of the fuel bottle above the level of fuel, or on the underside of the lid.
 If this happens, dispose of your fuel safely and replace it with new.